alicenet/hello-world/docs/ui-in-depth/send-value.md

-    from  : "0x0", // From address as a hexadecimal value -- Should be the added account address -- Will work without 0x to    : "0x01527b9166b4e323384a536996e84f572bab62a0", // To address as hexadecimal value value : "100", // Can be a hexadecimal or integer value -- It will be converted to hexadecimal by library -- No Floats! curve : 1 || 2 // This is the curve used to derrive the public key -- it is required.
-Default and usual is 1 for secp256k1
+    from  : "0x0", // From address as a hexadecimal value -- Should be the added account address -- Will work without 0x to    : "0x01527b9166b4e323384a536996e84f572bab62a0", // To address as hexadecimal value value : "100", // Can be a hexadecimal or integer value -- It will be converted to hexadecimal by library -- No Floats! curve : 1 || 2 // This is the curve used to derive the public key -- it is required.
+Default and usual is 1 for secp256k1 }
-}

 // Set the fee on the Transaction object